venpi/way-of-seeing-primes/README.md

 ## Acknowledgments

-This work was developed in collaboration with Claude (Anthropic).
+This work was developed in collaboration with Claude (Anthropic) and ChatGPT (Open AI).
 The collaboration was genuine: core observations and intuitions are human; articulation, challenge, and refinement emerged through dialogue.
 All mathematical claims were verified computationally.

 ---